Igor-ad/laravel_work_time/README.md

 ```
 {
-    "errors": {
-        "machine": "the machine ID 56 is currently in use"
+    "errors": "Cycle start fail, the machine ID 56 is currently in use",
-    }
+    "code": 501
 }
 ```